Ezequiel Duran Player Props: Rangers vs. Tigers

 Tigers Pitching Rankings

-- The Tigers have the 19th-ranked team ERA across all MLB pitching staffs (4.36).
+- The Tigers' 4.41 team ERA ranks 20th among all MLB pitching staffs.

-- Tigers pitchers combine to surrender 94 total home runs at a clip of 1.2 per game (to rank 20th in baseball).
+- Tigers pitchers combine to allow 96 total home runs at a rate of 1.2 per game (to rank 20th in the league).

-- Manning (1-1) gets the start for the Tigers, his third of the season.
+- Wentz makes the start for the Tigers, his 15th of the season.
+He is 1-8 with a 6.72 ERA and 61 strikeouts in 67 2/3 innings pitched.

-- The righty last appeared on Tuesday, April 11 against the Toronto Blue Jays, when he tossed six innings, allowing four earned runs while giving up six hits.
+- His most recent appearance was on Friday against the Minnesota Twins, when the lefty threw five innings, surrendering three earned runs while allowing five hits.

 © 2023 Data Skrive.
 All rights reserved.